ulfschneider/ulf.website/content/posts/sports/2022-04-14-fairlight-strael-build-log.md

 You might also be interested in my <a href="/2022-02-27-fairlight-strael-build-notes/">Fairlight Strael Build Notes</a>, which are the primer of this build.
 You get there the complete list of parts I´m using for this build.

-I take the technical dealer manuals for Shimano components from the [Shimano Dura-Ace Component List](https://bike.shimano.com/de-DE/product/component/dura-ace-r9200.html).
+I take the technical manuals for Shimano components from the [Shimano Manuals & Technical Documents ](https://si.shimano.com/).

 [[toc]]